Guide to Advanced Surgery for Women's Health

 Regular exercise: Exercising daily will reduce the risk of endometrial hyperplasia.

-Diet: Eating healthy food containing less amounts of fat will be helpful.
+Diet: Eating healthy food containing fewer amounts of fat will be helpful.

-Are you suffering from irregular and prolonged periods, heavy menstrual bleeding, pelvic discomfort, mood swings or spotting?
-For any information, questions or guidance related to endometrial hyperplasia, feel free to consult our specialty-trained and skilled gynecologist at Marina Del Rey Hospital.
+Are you suffering from irregular and prolonged periods, heavy menstrual bleeding, pelvic discomfort, mood swings, or spotting?
+For any information, questions, or guidance related to endometrial hyperplasia, feel free to consult our specialty-trained and skilled gynecologist at Cedars-Sinai Marina del Rey Hospital.